brianbunke/brianbunke.github.io/_posts/2017-01-09-publishing-scripts.md

 - `Publish-Script` with your API key
   - And, when publishing updates, ensure your script retains the same GUID as before
 - `Save-Script` vs. `Install-Script`
-  - Probably `Save` for now
+  - Probably `Save` for now...YMMV
 - Seriously though, make `Get-SimpsonsQuote` for me

 For both of us?:
 - The [PowerShellGet] module was open-sourced in Sept 2016
-  - Hopefully this article becomes obsolete with some pull requests!
+  - Hopefully most of this article becomes obsolete with some pull requests!
--

 `Measure-LastCommand` can be found wherever fine scripts are available.
 (He means it's [on the Internet].)